AustinPremod/OTP-Verification/README.md

 POST  /api/v1/authentication/generateotps

 Request Body
-> The phone number should not have any special characters, symbols and space in between
-> phonenumber is stored as a string value
+◉ The phone number should not have any special characters, symbols and space in between ◉ phonenumber is stored as a string value

 {
   "phonenumber":"6196282446"
 }

 Response
->status -if success will be 200
+◉ status -if success will be 200
->message -describing what is happening
+◉ message -describing what is happening
->otp_code -4 digit random number
+◉ otp_code -4 digit random number
 {
     "status": "200",
     "message": "Success",